sourcegraph/handbook/content/departments/product-engineering/engineering/cloud/saas/index.md

 - Overview of the Cloud infrastructure setup.
 - Overview of the frontend/UI layer at Sourcegraph.
 - Overview of the GraphQL API layer at Sourcegraph
-- Am I debugging an issue on production - where can I find logs, metrics, events, and traces?
+- I am debugging an issue on production - where can I find logs, metrics, events, and traces?
 - What is the difference between login connection and code host connection?
 How do we authenticate and authorize users on the Cloud?
 - Authorization of GraphQL calls - how do we know the call was made by a legitimate user?
 - [How do we add repositories to Sourcegraph, and how does the repository state management work?](https://docs.google.com/document/d/1BS-gd3oU-sl3B2Mu6CoERl452kP7hlH1z1fbIBotXic/edit#heading=h.kelnla4sqwyv)